TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 6/Luke 6.20.md

 ---

-And he lifted up his eyes on his disciples, and said, Blessed [are] ye poor: for yours is the kingdom of God.
+He lifted up his eyes to his disciples, and said, "Blessed are you who are poor, for yours is the Kingdom of God.